fluxcd/flux/site/upgrading-to-1.0.md

+---
+title: Upgrading to Flux v1
+menu_order: 100
+---

-# Upgrading to Flux 1.0
+# Upgrading to Flux v1

-Flux 1.0 is a major improvement over the previous versions, and is different enough that you need to do a bit of work to upgrade it.
+Flux v1 is a major improvement over the previous versions, and is different enough that you need to do a bit of work to upgrade it.

 In previous releases of Flux, much of the work was done by the service.
 This meant that to get a useful system, you had to run both the daemon and the service in your cluster, or connect the daemon to Weave Cloud.
-In version 1.0, the daemon does all of the mechanical work by itself, and Weave Cloud “merely” adds a web user interface and integrations, e.g., with Slack.
+In version 1, the daemon does all of the mechanical work by itself, and Weave Cloud “merely” adds a web user interface and integrations, e.g., with Slack.

-## Differences between Old Flux and Flux 1.0
+## Differences between Old Flux and Flux v1

-In version 1.0 the daemon is more self-sufficient and easier to set up.
+In version 1 the daemon is more self-sufficient and easier to set up.
 It is also more capable, and in particular, it now synchronises your cluster with the manifests you keep in git -- enabling you to use git (and GitHub) workflows to manage your cluster.

 <table>
  <thead>
-  <tr><th>Old Flux</th><th>Flux 1.0 </th></tr>
+  <tr><th>Old Flux</th><th>Flux v1</th></tr>
  </thead>
  <tr><th>Setting up the repo</th></tr>
  <tr>